 Listed companies which meet certain conditions are eligible for a 5 % reduction in the corporate tax rate.
 A company with gross turnover less than IDR50 billion (approximately USD5.5 million) is eligible for a 50 % reduction of the corporate tax rate on the proportion of taxable income which results when IDR4.8 billion is divided by the gross annual turnover.
 Where gross turnover is below IDR4.8 billion, the reduction applies on all taxable income.

 Starting from 2003, Iraq starts applying 15% CIT on all industries.
-In 2010 they introduced Oil & Gas law and starts applying 35% CIT in Oil & Gas companies and industries related to Oil & Gas.
+On 2010 the parliament introduced Oil & Gas law and starts applying 35% CIT on Oil & Gas companies and industries related to Oil & Gas.

-The corporate income tax rate is 12.5% for active income of new operations.
-A corporate income tax rate of 25% applies to passive income and income from certain land dealing activities, mining, and petroleum activities.
-Capital gains are taxed at 33% with a participation exemption for gains on disposals of certain shareholdings of 5% or more of companies resident in EU or income tax treaty states.
+The corporation tax rate is 12.5% for active income from the conduct of a trade in Ireland.
+A corporation tax rate of 25% applies to passive income and to income from certain defined activities.
+Capital gains are taxed at 33% with a participation exemption for gains on disposals of certain shareholdings of 5% or more of companies resident for corporate income tax purposes in EU or income tax treaty states where the company being disposed of or the Irish parent and its 5% subsidiaries taken together are wholly or mainly engaged in carrying on activities in the nature of a trade.

 The corporate tax rate is 20%.
 Branches of foreign companies operating in Kazakhstan are subject to an additional branch profits tax of 15% of their after-tax income, resulting in an overall tax rate of 32% for branch offices.
 Income tax treaties may reduce the branch profits tax.